 What Artists and DJ’s are playing?

-The festival will feature of range of different artists from around Aotearoa & Australia.
+The festival will feature a multi-genre lineup with world class international and Kiwi acts across multiple mesmerising stages.
 Visit baydreams.co.nz for a list of the main artists.

 Where will concert-goers stay?